ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 </p>

   - The general accuracy of the model is 60%
-  - Batch size 5 and Epoch 3
+  - Batch size 5
+  - Epoch 3
   - This improvement is principally due to the fact that for the value 1 (corresponding to level A2), we obtain scores contrary to the 2nd iteration.

 ### *AutoML* model